 This award-winning creative team last collaborated in 2019 for the SCO/Sydney Festival production of Kaija Saariaho’s LA PASSION DE SIMONE, described by Time Out as “bold, uncompromising and musically spectacular… extraordinarily rich and rewarding.”

 In 2023 Imara Savage will also work with SCO on the development of new works by two leading Australian composers.

-Her acclaimed production of Elliott Gyger’s opera FLY AWAY PETER for Sydney Chamber Opera was nominated for a Helpmann Award for Best Opera and toured to the Melbourne Festival.
-Imara’s other directing for opera includes Philip Glass' IN THE PENAL COLONY and Benjamin Britten's OWEN WINGRAVE for Sydney Chamber Opera which won Best Opera in the Time Out Awards.
+Other work for Sydney Chamber Opera includes the premiere production of Elliott Gyger’s FLY AWAY PETER (adapted from the novel by David Malouf) which was nominated for a Helpmann Award for Best Opera and toured to Melbourne Festival, Philip Glass' IN THE PENAL COLONY and Benjamin Britten's OWEN WINGRAVE.

 Imara’s collaboration with The Australian Ballet and choreographer Lucas Jervies continues in 2023, after previously having worked as dramaturg on SPARTACUS for The Australian Ballet (& Finnish National Ballet in 2021).

 Imara will also direct for Sydney Theatre Company in 2023, in a new adaptation of the Seagull By Andrew Upton with Sigrid Thornton in the title role.